berlinonline/berlin_dataset_template/README.md

 - a [data](data) folder as the default location for the actual data files
 - metadata for the dataset and other configuration in the [conf](conf) folder
 - a [Makefile](Makefile) to help automate certain administration tasks
-- [workflows](.github) that will trigger these tasks under certain conditions:
+- [workflows](.github/workflows/) that will trigger these tasks under certain conditions:
   - initialising the new dataset repository when the metadata in [conf/updater.json](conf/updater.json) is changed for the first time
   - updating the dataset's metadata in [Berlin Open Data](https://daten.berlin.de "The official Open Data portal of Berlin") each time the [data](data) is changed

-## Using the Template
+## Creating a New Dataset Repository

-To create a new dataset repository from this template, follow the these steps:
+To create a new dataset repository from this template, do the following:

-- Click the green <a href="../../generate">**Use this template**</a> button right below the main navigation.
+- Click the green <a href="../../generate">Use this template</a> button right below the main navigation.
 - Enter the repository name and description.
 Make sure the repository is **public** and the **Include all branches** check box is not ticked!
 - Once the new repository is created, create a new repository secret called `CKAN_TOKEN` in <a href="../../settings/secrets/actions">Settings > Secrets > Actions</a>.
 This token is needed to communicate and write to the Datenregister (CKAN).